Addressing Inequality through Funds to Local Areas

 What will the Birmingham workshop involve?

 The workshop will bring together 40-50 people who broadly represent England’s population in key demographics like age, gender and ethnicity.
 In addition, we will recruit a small group of participants who live in areas that have previously received funding through ‘levelling-up’.
-This will allow us to explore how the way funding has been allocated is viewed by different groups across society in England, as well as how they are seen by those living in areas that have received funding so far.
+This will allow us to explore how the way funding has been allocated is viewed by different groups across society in England, as well as how it is seen by those living in areas that have received funding so far.

 All participants will hear information from experts on three broad types of funding allocation models that could be used in the future.
 These models will be created by the researchers in the project; rather than be official policy options supported by Government.
 Participants will then spend time in small groups (of up to seven people) to share their views and hear other’s perspectives.
 Participants will move back and forth between their small group and whole group discussions, so that they can hear information in sections, before discussing this information with others.